sktime/mlaut/documentation/tutorial.rst

 The starting point is to calculate the prediction error achieved on the test sets.
 Two main methods are available for this purpose:

-* :meth:`mleap.analyze_results.analyze_results.calculate_error_all_datasets`.
+* :meth:`mlaut.analyze_results.analyze_results.calculate_error_all_datasets`.
 This method calculates the error achieved by each estimator on each of the datasets and returns the results in a dictionary format.
-* :meth:`mleap.analyze_results.analyze_results.calculate_error_per_dataset`.
+* :meth:`mlaut.analyze_results.analyze_results.calculate_error_per_dataset`.
 This method calculates the prediction error for each estimator on each datapoint for each dataset.

 .. literalinclude:: ../examples/basic.py
     :language: python